augustinh22/msc_markdown/source/05_Discussion.md

 ## ESA Level-2A

-Images must to be calibrated from digital numbers to at least \ac{ToA} reflectances in order to be comparable to each other. \ac{SIAM} requires data to be calibrated to at least \ac{ToA} reflectance in order to generate meaningful output.
+Images must to be calibrated from digital numbers to at least \ac{ToA} reflectances in order to be comparable to each other. \acs{SIAM}™ requires data to be calibrated to at least \ac{ToA} reflectance in order to generate meaningful output.
 Sentinel-2 data are offered as \ac{ESA} \ac{L1C}, which means they are calibrated to \ac{ToA}.
 While still considered open data, the pre-processing algorithms applied to the \ac{EO} data provided by the Copernicus programme are not open, but proprietary.
 This has many implications for understanding the basis of scientific analysis conducted with them, because these pre-processing steps are not transparent.

 Including a robust, reliable and automated method for calibrating the images to \ac{BoA} or \ac{SURF} might improve pre-classification results.
 This sort of calibration ultimately requires data about the atmosphere at the moment of observation, which current methods can only approximate.
 This sometimes lead to undesirable or misleading output that is also not necessarily comparable between different images or different geographic or temporal locations.

 At the time of writing, \ac{ESA} intends to start offering world-wide \ac{L2A} products, which include data calibrated to \ac{BoA} and a \ac{SCM}.
 These products are also generated using proprietary algorithms, which makes it difficult to decompose what processing has occurred and to ascertain an idea of quality, reliability and different kinds of variation (e.g. does it work well over snow?; does it work well in different climate zones? what is the variation of quality or reliability through space and time within the archive?).
-A further step to consider would be whether or not to include the \ac{L2A} data and \ac{SCM} in a data cube, as well as to test the ability of \ac{SIAM} to handle the data supposedly calibrated to \ac{BoA}.
+A further step to consider would be whether or not to include the \ac{L2A} data and \ac{SCM} in a data cube, as well as to test the ability of \acs{SIAM}™ to handle the data supposedly calibrated to \ac{BoA}.

 ## Challenges